ausaccessfed/dev-portal/docs/_edugain-integration/06-discovery-service.md

   </SSO>
 ```
 <br>
-After a *restart* of the Service provider, users will be taken to the **all of eduGAIN** discovery section of the AAF Central Discovery Service.
+After a *restart* of the Service provider, users will be taken to the "all of eduGAIN" discovery section of the AAF Central Discovery Service.